Distinguished Lectureship Award on the Applications of Physics

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

-The deadline for submission of nominations for the Distinguished Lectureship is September 30, 2014.
+The deadline for submission of nominations for the Distinguished Lectureship is September 30, 2014 and will open in July 2014.
 The award will be announced at an APS annual meeting in the following year, and the lectureship term will begin September 1 following the announcement.
 The nomination must include:

-To complete a nomination click here for the electronic submission form.
+The nomination cycle for 2014 will open in July.
+Please check this page for the link to the nomination form.
 All files and letters should be in PDF format except for the video clip.
 Letters can be signed electronically (for example, using an embedded facsimile) or physically.
 In the latter case, they should be digitally scanned.
 Filenames should include the name of the nominee.

 2014 Distinguished Lectureship Award on the Applications of Physics Recipient: